The Secrets of the Sagrada Familia Interior

 La Sagrada Familia, with its ever-present cranes, looming over the Barcelona skyline

 As if the ornate facade wasn’t enough, the inside of Basílica de la Sagrada Familia is packed with history, symbolism, and one-of-a-kind Antoni Gaudí designs.
-This breathtaking Barcelona landmark—which is only at 70 percent completion and under construction until 2026—remains one of the best examples of modern art and design in the world.
-But if you’re too busy gawking at the grandeur of church’s facade, you’ll miss the hidden splendors found in the Sagrada Familia interior that showcase Gaudí’s relationship with God and architecture itself.
+This breathtaking Barcelona landmark—which is set to open in 2026 after 144 years of construction—remains one of the best examples of modern art and design in the world.

 Sagrada Familia Interior: Overall Layout

-As is common with many churches, the Sagrada Familia is, from a bird's eye view, laid out in the shape of a cross.
 Its three grand facades—the Nativity façade to the East, the Passion façade to the West, and the Glory façade to the South—double as entrances (or “portals”) into the church.
 This gives it the overall structure and shape, and doubles as a religious nod, too.

 Sagrada Familia: Key Interior Elements